borevitzlab/borevitzlab.github.io/notes-to-selves.md

 # Reading BCFs in IGV

-IGV will not take the bcf, and it will only take a vcf if it is gz compressed and if the file ending is vcf.gz.
+IGV will not take the bcf, and it will only take a vcf if it is bgzip compressed and if the file ending is vcf.gz and has a tabix index.

 ```bash
 file=freebayes.bcf